-CLAT 2017 is to be held in online mode on May 14.
-Around 45,000 law aspirants will be appearing for the national-level law entrance exam this year, with this huge number expected to make the Common Law Admission Test competition even more intense.
+CLAT 2019 Section-wise Preparation Tips from Experts - CLAT 2019 is to be held on May 12 in offline mode.
+Over 50,000 law aspirants are expected to appear for the national-level law entrance exam this year.
+With this huge number expected to make the Common Law Admission Test competition even more intense.
 Cracking CLAT will require a strategic preparation for each section of the law entrance exam.
-CLAT 2017 section-wise preparation strategy will help law aspirants to increase their chances of grabbing a seat from among the 2252 on offer at the 18 National law Universities (NLUs) for five-year integrated law programmes.
-Careers360 brings you the latest preparation guide from our series of CLAT preparation tips, to help CLAT aspirants like you access expert insights on how best to prepare for different sections of the online exam.
-In this article, the experts of the law entrance exam share their inputs on CLAT preparation, recommend different books and preparation materials for the Common Law Admission Test and suggest the best strategies to adopt in order to crack CLAT.
+CLAT 2019 section-wise preparation strategy will help law aspirants to increase their chances of grabbing a seat from among the 2300 those on offer at the 19 National Law Universities (NLUs) for five-year integrated law programmes.
+Careers360 brings you the latest preparation guide from our series of CLAT preparation tips, to help CLAT aspirants like you access expert insights on how best to prepare for different sections of the offline exam.
+In this article, the experts of the law entrance exam share their inputs on CLAT preparation tips 2019, recommend different books and preparation materials for the Common Law Admission Test and suggest the best strategies to adopt in order to crack CLAT.

-Read below to know what the CLAT experts advise you on section-wise preparation for CLAT 2017.
+Read below to know what the CLAT experts advise you on section-wise preparation tips for CLAT 2019.

-Harsh Gagrani, Director, LegalEdge Tutorials advices CLAT aspirants to prepare strategically and get accustomed to the online pattern by spending more time with computers.
+Harsh Gagrani, Director, LegalEdge Tutorials advises CLAT aspirants to prepare strategically and get accustomed to the exam pattern by spending more time with CLAT sample papers.
 He says, “Adjust your strategy, starting right now!
-Read the online materials.
-Read newspaper articles, magazine articles etc. You can also subscribe to online mock tests and solve as many tests as possible.
-This will boost your preparation and help you efficiently for the online exam without using a pencil.”
+Read the online materials as well.
+Read newspaper articles, magazine articles etc. You can also subscribe to mock tests and solve as many tests as possible.
+This will boost your preparation and help you efficiently for the offline exam.”

 How can I strategize my section-wise preparation?